-Maintained by the National Seashore, Sailors Haven is a Fire Island day-tripper destination and boaters' sanctuary with a 45-slip marina with electricity and water hook-up as well as a pump-out station.
-The site is well equipped with a lifeguarded public beach, restrooms, showers, picnic area, snack bar, small nature museum, guided ranger tours—but no residential living.
-It has access to and is operated in conjunction with the adjacent Sunken Forrest, also a FINS facility.
+Sailors Haven has a 45-slip marina with electricity, water hook-ups, and a pump-out station.
+The site is well equipped with a lifeguarded public beach, restrooms, showers, picnic area, snack bar, small nature museum, and guided ranger tours—but no residential living.
+It has access to and is operated in conjunction with the adjacent Sunken Forrest, also a Fire Island National Shore facility.

-Nestled between the community of Point O' Woods to the west and Cherry Grove to its east, Sailor’s Haven was originally conceived as a private residential development for boating enthusiasts in 1960.
-The Sailor's Haven Company had plans for apartment units, single-family dwellings, restaurant, country store, tennis court and other amenities for boaters in the summer as well as fishing and duck hunters into the cooler months.
+Nestled between the communities of Point O' Woods to the west and Cherry Grove to the east, in 1960, The Sailor’s Haven Company originally conceived the area as a private residential development for boating enthusiasts.
+The Sailor's Haven Company had plans for apartment units, single-family dwellings, restaurant, country store, tennis court, and other amenities for boaters in the summer with plans for fishing and duck hunters in the cooler months.

 Reservations can be made at 631-597-6171.
 Visits are limited to a maximum of 14 days.
-Ferry service is also available out of Sayville, NY and it is accessible by lateral water taxi from neighboring Fire Island communities.
-Quite simply said Sailor's Haven is the nautical National Park Service experience at its very best.
+Ferry service is also available out of Sayville, NY, and Sailors Haven is accessible by lateral water taxi from neighboring Fire Island communities.
+Quite simply said, "Sailors Haven is the nautical National Park Service experience at its very best."